henrywu2019/BentoML/docs/source/deployment/azure_container_instance.rst

         pip install kappa scikit-learn

-Deploying BentoService to Azure Container Instance
+Deploying MyModel to Azure Container Instance
 --------------------------------------------------

 Run the example project from the :doc:`quick start guide <../quickstart>` to create the